Radiant-Core/Project-Gravity/README.md

 "As such, the verification is reliable as long as honest nodes control the network, but is more vulnerable if the network is overpowered by an attacker.
-While network nodes can verify transactions for themselves, the simplified method can be fooled by an attacker's fabricated transactions for as long as the attacker can continue to overpower the network.
+While network nodes can verify transactions for themselves, the simplified method can be fooled by an attacker's fabricated transactions for as long as the attacker can continue to overpower the network."
-"
 - Section 7, Bitcoin: A Peer-to-Peer
 Electronic Cash System, 2008
 As long as the total value of the payments made on Bitcoi ,are less than some fraction of the total